Body Confident Nutrition | Non-Diet, HAES Dietitian | Ballarat and Online

 However: one of the biggest predictors of eating past comfortable fullness is eating too little.

-As well as it being a great way to look after yourself and keep you well nourished, listening to your hunger, fullness and satiety signals throughout the day can help you manage emotional eating.
+As well as it being a great way to look after yourself and keep you well nourished, if it is accessible to you listening to your hunger, fullness and satiety signals throughout the day can help you manage emotional eating.
 Eating regularly ensures that your emotions aren’t affected by getting too hungry, as well as reducing the risk of that “out of control” feeling around food that can sometimes come up when we’re famished and then presented with food.

 4. Practice self care